 29. What happens during the lifecycle of a ReactJS component?

 Answer: Components lifecycle is one of the cornerstone aspects of ReactLS and an essential thing to ask about during a remote React developer interview.
 This particular question boils down to asking you the candidate to provide you with a high-level description of the categories that React’s lifecycle events fall into.

 30. Do you know the Context API?

-The context api is a feature which allows sharing data without passing it down in the component tree.
-With the latest API, in some cases it is a nice replacement for state management libraries.
-Many libraries use the api including Redux, styled components theme provider and some other UI libraries.
+Answer: The Context API is a feature which allows sharing data without passing it down in the component tree.
+With the latest API, in some cases, it is a nice replacement for state management libraries.
+Many libraries use the API including Redux, styled-components theme provider and some other UI libraries.

 31. What are Pure Components?

-32. What is the difference between create Element and clone Element?
+32. What is the difference between creating Element and clone Element?

-JSX elements will be transpiled to React.create Element() functions to create React elements which are going to be used for the object representation of UI.
+Answer: JSX elements will be transpiled to React. create Element() functions to create React elements which are going to be used for the object representation of UI.
 Whereas clone Element is used to clone an element and pass it new props.